siderolabs/talos/website/content/v1.1/guides/storage.md

 ## Others (iSCSI)

 The most common remaining systems involve iSCSI in one form or another.
-This includes things like the original OpenEBS, Rancher's Longhorn, and many proprietary systems.
+These include the original OpenEBS, Rancher's Longhorn, and many proprietary systems.
 Unfortunately, Talos does _not_ support iSCSI-based systems. iSCSI in Linux is facilitated by [open-iscsi](https://github.com/open-iscsi/open-iscsi).
 This system was designed long before containers caught on, and it is not well